geowarin/geowarin.github.io/content/post/2016-01-28-spring-boot-and-rethinkdb.md

 - websocket
 - rethinkdb
 date: 2016-01-28T00:00:00Z
-description: RethinkDB is a great database engine allowing you to receive live updates on your data.
+Summary: RethinkDB is a great database engine allowing you to receive live updates on your data.
 Let's create a Spring Boot App and give it a try!
 tags:
 - chat